TAPAAL/www.tapaal.net/content/download/_index.md

 # Prior to Download

 TAPAAL provides a standalone editor, simulator and verifier (called verifytapn) of timed-arc Petri nets.

+***UPPAAL Integration***.
-Optionally, for running an automated translation to timed automata, the user should install the ***latest development version of UPPAAL***.
-Download UPPAAL from [www.uppaal.org](http://www.uppaal.org) in the [download section](http://www.it.uu.se/research/group/darts/uppaal/download.shtml), and follow the instalation instructions from [www.uppaal.org](http://www.uppaal.org).
+Optionally, for running an automated translation to timed automata, the user should install UPPAAL.
+You will need to procure a vesion of UPPAAL from [www.uppaal.org](http://www.uppaal.org).
+Get the latest version from [download section](https://uppaal.org/downloads/), and follow the instalation instructions.
 You will need to locate the file ***verifyta*** that comes with the UPPAAL distribution and point TAPAAL to its location in the engine selection dialog from the Tools menu.

 # Download

 ***Before running TAPAAL make sure that [JRE 11.0](https://www.azul.com/downloads/zulu-community/?version=java-11-lts&architecture=x86-64-bit&package=jre) or higher is installed on your system.
 Additionally, on Mac OS X remember to allow applications downloaded from anywhere (in System Preferences and Security & Privacy tab or right-click on the application and choose "open").***